Self-hosted security proxy for agent traffic

-Python-first MCP-ready Shadow -> Warn -> Enforce Audit-friendly
+Self-hosted OpenAI + Anthropic + MCP Shadow -> Warn -> Enforce Audit-ready

 )